 Wall mounting

 Width Height

 Max.
-440mm Min.
-305mm Max.
 Min.
-610mm () 594mm
+440mm 305mm Max.
+Min.
+610mm [] 575mm

-(\) The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
-Heights above 580mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.
-A baffle is supplied with the fire which can be screwed to the appliance to cover the sealing tape and closure plate.
-When using the baffle the height of the sealing tape and closure plate can be extended to a maximum 630mm before being visible (See section 8.1).
+The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
+Heights above 620mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.